MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 The command then uses the `ForEach-Object` cmdlet to apply the `Invoke-History` command to each of the commands in the combined history.
-The `Invoke-History` command is formatted as a script block, enclosed in braces, as required by the **Process** parameter of the `ForEach-Object` cmdlet.
+The `Invoke-History` command is formatted as a script block, enclosed in braces (`{}`), as required by the **Process** parameter of the `ForEach-Object` cmdlet.

 ### Example 3: Add commands in the history to the end of the history

+This example adds the first five commands in the history to the end of the history list.

 ```powershell
 Get-History -Id 5 -Count 5 | Add-History
 ```

-This command adds the first five commands in the history to the end of the history list.
-It uses the `Get-History` cmdlet to get the five commands ending in command 5.
+The `Get-History` cmdlet gets the five commands ending in command 5.
 The pipeline operator passes them to the `Add-History` cmdlet, which appends them to the current history.
 The `Add-History` command does not include any parameters, but PowerShell associates the objects passed through the pipeline with the **InputObject** parameter of `Add-History`.

 ### Example 4: Add commands in a .csv file to the current history